Q. How long does it take to complete NTTS courses?

 Q. How much does the average NTTS graduate earn during the first tax season after completing your course?

 A. While the first year’s earnings of our graduates range from several hundred dollars to as much as several thousand, there is no “average” graduate.
-The total earnings depend on many factors, such as the amount of time available, the geographical area, the type of clientele served, etc.
+The total earnings depend on many factors, such as the amount of time available, the geographical area, the type of clientele served, etc. Learn more about how much tax preparers make.

 Q. What type of clients can I expect to serve?